-The superintendent for both districts, Joel Foster, said these course will be done in hopes to prepare students to react in the event of an active shooter situation and put an end to unwanted gun violence.
+The superintendent for both districts, Joel Foster, said these courses will be done in hopes to prepare students to react in the event of an active shooter situation and put an end to unwanted gun violence.
 In the United States, a total of 328 people have died in the 207 mass shooting this year alone, injuring another 1,251.

 During the course, students will use inoperable guns with replica ammunition.
 They will learn how to load and unload ammunition, how to hold and care for firearms and how to safely carry a gun.
 Students will also learn how to recognize when a firearm is loaded.

 ・・・ Kam came to the range with me for his first time last month and I was in my glory!
 He did A LOT of dry fire rounds to get used to the trigger and the feel of the guns.
 He shot one round from my Glock 43 and hit the target he was aiming for 🙌🏻 He was a little taken back by the recoil, so he went back to dry firing.
 He watched me shoot and just thought the whole experience was fun!
 I’m so happy he wants to go back with me 🤗🤗 #myoldestbaby #firsttimeshooting #testingthewaters #happymama #gunsafety #triggerdiscipline #girlswhoshoot #momswhoshoot #kidswhoshoot #glock #glock43 #glock19 #gunsdaily #gunsofinstagram #gunporn #2a #pewpew @glockinc @glockfanatics @glockowners @glockfever @gunsdaily @gunfanaticsAdvertisement